 ||Supported with Hybrid AD join||Supported with Hybrid AD join|

 - You can't monitor Copy to Clipboard and Enforcing Endpoint DLP on Azure Virtual Desktop environments via browsers.
-However the same egress operation will be monitored by Endpoint DLP for actions via Remote Desktop Session (RDP) today.
+However, the same egress operation will be monitored by Endpoint DLP for actions via Remote Desktop Session (RDP).

-- Citrix XenApp doesn't support access by unallowed app monitoring.
+- Citrix XenApp doesn't support access by restricted app monitoring.

 - Handling of USBs in virtualized environments: USB storage devices are treated as network shares.
 You need to include the Copy to network share activity to monitor Copy to a USB device.
 All activity explorer events for virtual devices and incident alerts show the Copy to a network share activity for all copy to USB events.

 macOS onboarding procedures

 For a general introduction to onboarding macOS devices, see: